livingdocsIO/documentation/delivery/api_essentials.md

 ## A visual example

 First lets see a result of the Livingdocs API.
 In your Livingdocs Beta account navigate to the publish panel.
-Once you published your document, you will get two links on the right-hand side of the screen: a preview and an API link.
+Once you published your document, you will get three links on the right-hand side of the screen: a preview, an API link and an Iframe embed code.

 ![API Link](./api_link.png)